golemfactory/golem-docs/src/pages/docs/creators/ray/supported-versions-and-other-limitations.md

 ---
-description: list of supported Python & ray versions, and other known issues
+description: list of supported Python and ray versions, and other known issues
 title: Ray on Golem Supported versions and other limitations
 type: article
 ---